Skydiver killed by big rig after landing on freeway near Lodi

 SAN JOAQUIN COUNTY, Calif. — A skydiver was struck and killed by a semi after accidentally landing on southbound State Route 99, near Jahant Road, just to the north of Lodi.

+The accident happened around 2:30 p.m.
+The skydiver landed in the southbound lanes of Highway 99, between Jahant Road and Peltier Road.
+Investigators said the woman was struck by a big rig and at least one other vehicle.
+She was pronounced dead at the scene.

-The accident caused a chain reaction of collisions, with at least three other vehicles crashing out.
+The accident then caused a chain reaction of collisions, with at least three other vehicles crashing out.

-The identity of the skydiver has not been released.
-No word yet on any other injuries.
+The skydiver so far has only been identified as a woman.
+No word yet on any other injuries from the car crashes.

 CHP is asking drivers to avoid the area while crews continue to work the scene.